varun-nt/Data-cleaninng/README.md

 # Data-cleaning
 Cleaning exercises of datasets through Excel
-Here is 2 datasets, one is raw downloaded from Kaggle and then,I have performed data cleaning commands on it via Excel
+Here are 2 datasets, one is raw downloaded from Kaggle and then I have performed data cleaning commands on it via Excel